timkuijsten/node-chroot/README.md

        whole path should be owned by the super user and may not be writable by the group owner or others.
 * user {String|Number} The user to switch to after changing the root directory.
-       Can be either a name or an id.
+       Can be either a name or a numeric id.
 * group {String|Number} The group to switch to after changing the root directory.
-Can be either a name or an id of any group the user belongs to (see /etc/groups).
-Defaults to the users primary group (see /etc/passwd).
+Can be either a name or a numeric id.
+If omitted the default is to set all the groups the user is a member of (see /etc/groups) plus the primary group of the user (see /etc/passwd).

 Change the root directory of the current process.
 A normal user must be provided since changing root without dropping privileges makes no sense from a security